 Cities have been described as “humanity’s greatest achievement.”
 It is beyond question that cities are responsible for the bulk of the world’s worries and are the fount of solutions to the world’s great challenges.
 Cities represent the lion’s share of wealth, population, power, infrastructure, research, technology, crime, greenhouse gas emissions, corruption and scandal alike.
-They are variously seen as a cancer and as a reason for optimism for the future, depending on one’s mood and outlook.
+They are variously seen as a misrepresentation and as a reason for optimism for the future, depending on one’s mood and outlook.
 What is clear, however, is that cities matter, greatly, to our collective future.

 This recognition of the significance of cities and their management to the future of humanity is markedly different from our worldview of even fifty years ago.
 How can people in British Columbia come to terms with what it means to face a significantly urban future?
 In this lunchtime dialogue, we will tackle this question from the perspective of the growing group of people aiming to equip themselves with the skills and education to lead the charge in this new urban reckoning.
 What would our education system look like if we take the urban challenge seriously, with both its opportunities and its constraints?

 in the Faculty of Arts and Social Sciences

 , and the Morris J. Wosk Centre for Dialogue are pleased to offer a lunchtime dialogue with Honorable Rob Fleming